gbmhunter/blog/content/electronics/general/altium/altium-simulation.md

 ## Component Value Multipliers

 The Altium simulator supports the following value prefix multipliers.
-Note the non-standard K for 103 and the Meg for 106 (the prefixs are case insensitive so M would actually give you 10-3)!
+Note the non-standard `K` for `10e3` and the `Meg` for `10e6` (the prefixes are case insensitive so `M` would actually give you `10e-3`)!
 Also note the use of mil, which can be used to describe millionth's of an inch.

 <table>
     <thead>